Thousands report missing benefit payments as HMRC confirms issue, investigates delays

 and live on Freeview channel 276

-But on Monday morning (3 June), the department acknowledged the problem and began investigating.
+An HMRC spokesperson said: “We’re sorry that some customers’ child benefit payments have not arrived as scheduled and we are working urgently to resolve the issue.
+The issues that caused payment problems today will not impact payments scheduled for tomorrow.”

-In a statement, HMRC said: "We are aware some customers’ child benefit payments have not arrived and we are working to resolve the issue."
+Around 30% of child benefit payments scheduled for Monday were not made – equating to around 500,000 people being affected.

 Many expressed frustration over the delay, taking to social media to voice their concerns, where a HMRC representative acknowledged the problem but said that the cause was still unknown.